Accelerating Transfer Function Update for Distance Map based Volume Rendering: Related work

-Empty space skipping (ESS) methods can be classified into object-order and image-order ESS methods~\cite{lacroute_1994}.
-Here, we focus on the latter class.\\ Krüger and Westermann use an occupancy map encoding disjoint blocks of $8^3$ voxels storing the blocks' minimum and maximum intensity values with non-zero transparency contributions~\cite{krueger_2003}.
-This basically amounts encoding a single level of an min/max octree, in contrast to standard min/max octree implementations~\cite{lacroute_1994, wald_2007}.
-Alternatively, the acceleration structure can be an octree of binary values encoding the occupancy of its nodes as employed by Levoy~\cite{levoy_1990}.\\ SparseLeap is a hybrid object- and image-order ESS method proposed by Hadwiger et al.~\cite{hadwiger_2018}.
-An occupancy histogram tree is used to extract the dataset's bounding geometry.
-Per-pixel linked lists of skippable ray segments are created to efficiently skip empty space when rendering the volume.
-A drawback is the requirement of recomputing the histogram tree and the bounding geometry during TF changes.\\ A different approach uses distance maps storing the smallest distance to the nearest non-transparent block of voxels or rectilinear grids as proposed by Sramek and Kaufman~\cite{sramek_2000}.\\ Deakin and Knackstedt~\cite{deakin_2019} generate a reduced occupancy map and the corresponding Chebyshev distance map encoding the distance to the nearest non-transparent block of voxels utilizing GLSL compute shaders on the GPU.
-In terms of rendering time, their volume renderer outperforms other approaches, e.g., depending on the dataset used, they report runtimes on average twice as fast as octree-based methods and SparseLeap.
-Recomputing the distance map on a TF change is a limiting performance factor in their approach.\\ Faludi et al.~\cite{faludi_2021} use an octree of nodes storing a bitfield, where each bit inside the bitfield encodes the occupancy of an intensity subrange.
+Faludi et al.~\cite{faludi_2021} use an octree of nodes storing a bitfield, where each bit inside the bitfield encodes the occupancy of an intensity subrange.
 Similarly, a bitfield represenation of the currently selected TF is derived.
 Testing if an octant only contains transparent voxels according to the TF and thus may be skipped, can be determined with a binary operation between its bitfield and the bitfield of the TF.
 Changing the TF just requires recomputing the TF bitfield and does not affect performance noticeably.
 They report ray marching times 35\% slower than Deakin's approach on average.